Testing

 - rerun

-tsoniccompiler gates when call surfaces changed - rerun downstream applications when package graphs changed
+tsoniccompiler gates for affected call surfaces - rerun downstream applications for affected package graphs

 - run wave preflight before publishing